SamsonLamma/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project will focus on functions and nested loops.
+This project is about functions, and nested loops in c